October 9, 2025

 • not “politically” biased

-• bias might not be the same for all cases or different across subgroups
+• bias might not be the same for all cases/ may differ across subgroups

 How do we know…